-The ABC’s I am referring to are the ones regarding different types of fires.
-There are four types of fires and are classified as A, B, C and D. Class A fires are created by solid organic materials such as wood, paper and cloth.
+I’m referring to an ABC fire extinguisher.
+The ABC’s refer to different types of fires.
+There are four types of fires and are classified as A, B, C and D. Solid organic materials such as wood, paper and cloth create Class A fires.
 Class B fires have a liquid source such as petrol products, oils, cooking fats and paint.
 Class C fires involve anything with electricity and Class D involves flammable metals such as magnesium, aluminum and titanium.

 The most likely sources of fire in your home would be Class A, B or C. The most common home fire is cooking related.
 In 2016 there were approximately 364,000 reported residential fires of which 50 percent were started in the kitchen according to the National Fire Data Center.
 These numbers would be much higher without a fire extinguisher in your home because the fire extinguisher is able to handle many in-home events without the necessity of even calling the fire department.
-The Fire Extinguishing Trades Association and the Independent Fire Engineering and Distributors Association claim 80% of fires are put out with extinguishers!
+Fire extinguishers put out 80% of fires according to The Fire Extinguishing Trades Association and the Independent Fire Engineering and Distributors Association!

 So now you know you ABC’s and more!